dynatrace-oss-contrib/opentelemetry-specification/specification/data-database.md

 ## Connection-level attributes

-These attributes will usually be the same for all operations performed over the same database connection although some database systems may allow to switch to a different `db.user` within the same connection and other database systems may not even have the concept of a connection.
+These attributes will usually be the same for all operations performed over the same database connection.
+Some database systems may allow a connection to switch to a different `db.user`, and other database systems may not even have the concept of a connection though.

 | Attribute name | Notes and examples                                           | Required? |
 | :------------- | :----------------------------------------------------------- | --------- |